altera-opensource/gsrd-socfpga/README.md

-# Intel SoCFPGA Golden Software Reference Design
+# Altera SoCFPGA Golden Software Reference Design

 GSRD is an Embedded Linux Reference Distribution optimized for SoCFPGA.
 It is based on Yocto Project Poky reference distribution.